AnimalStudio-Official/Knit2/docs/vscodesnippets.md

 # VS Code Snippets

-Being able to quickly create services, controllers, or other Knit-related items is very useful when using Knit as a framework.
-To keep Knit lightweight, there are no required extensions or plugins.
+Being able to quickly create services, controllers, or other Crystal-related items is very useful when using Crystal as a framework.
+To keep Crystal lightweight, there are no required extensions or plugins.
 Instead, below are some VS Code snippets that can be used to speed up development.

 ![Snippets](/snippets.gif)